Code-Institute-Submissions/milestone1_project/README.md

 #### Form Functionality

 At the moment the contact form does not do anything, with the addition of a backend system, this could be made to send an email, and return a confirmation message to the user, confirming that the email has been sent.

+#### Accessibility
+One feature that can be implemented would be accessiblity via the [ARIA - Accessible Rich Text Applications](https://www.w3.org/WAI/standards-guidelines/aria/) markup

 ## Technologies Used